BrunoZell/CollectiveIntelligence/overview.md

 # Ask Network Overview

+We are researching the viability of computer-mediated non-monetary economies in an effort to find more suitable mechanisms for global social coordination.
+Traditional coordination schemes like money, democracy, and organizations of various kinds seemingly are unable to remove current global challenges like wealth inequality, climate change, war, advertising, transaction inefficiencies, information asymetry, ect.

+By formalizing algorithmic trading we saw that financial markets may evolve into coordination markets, where action & effect in physical reality are negotiated semi-automatically within a shared data environment.
+It seems more pragmatic coordination can be uncovered once individual data silos are connected by a higher bandwidth than possible through price discovery.
+It also seems to tend towards positive-sum coordination due to efficiency gains from collaboration.

+## Comparison to other networks

+CRDT knowledge base:
+- Pretty much Convex Protocol without the VM and no account balances or fork choice rules;
+-> really it's just a Merkle Clock, with sequencing never yielding any conflicts.

+Want (Intent) Proposal (match) and matchmakers
+- pretty much Anoma except that no VM state changes are there except that of the messages themselves, which are append-only (although possibly signed by the author or HGTP-authenticated).
+-> Anoma VM public state and transaction execution model is replaced with user-defined causal-semantic models that specify just the assumed behavior of relevant reality (reason about observations and actions)

+All downstream causal-semantic model dependencies imply their own assumptions on reality (whether accurate or not), with the upstream dependants being somewhat on a mercy of them.
+Validity checks are local to the model.

 ## Three Layers of the Network

 1. Computable sensory-motor cycle to create and communicate representations of reality